arcus/education_modules/using_redcap_api/using_redcap_api.md

 Two important advantages to using an API are **data freshness** and **reproducibility**.

+**Data Freshness**
 Let's say you have to run some analysis on data you're collecting in REDCap, and you want to re-run this analysis every couple of weeks to see the latest figures.
 One way to do that is to manually export data from REDCap to a .csv and save it to a file that you analyze.
 REDCap likes to download files with a date stamp as part of the file name, so you have to keep track of various file names and make sure you are analyzing the right data.
 You may, after all, end up collecting multiple .csvs, each of which has a particular version of the data in REDCap.
 This can easily become overwhelming and cause confusion or mistakes.

 What's a better approach?
 Reach into the REDCap database directly each time you run your analysis script, so that you know you're using the most up-to-date data.

-This is what we'll call the "data freshness" advantage.
+**Reproducibility**

 Another problem with using manually downloaded files from REDCap is that this method requires unscripted, point-and-click manual work.
 If you were to document this carefully, you'd have to give several steps, like where to log in to REDCap, which project to use, the .csv download settings (which fields or forms to download), file naming conventions, and where to put the file.
 Most of us don't go into this level of detail in our manual workflows, for good reason!
 It's tiresome, and we know that sometimes things change in the look and feel of a website, so including screenshots and detailed instructions about where to look for a link or how to highlight multiple fields is a lot of work for something that might have slightly different steps next week or next month.
-We'll call this the "reproducibility" motivation.

 A better approach is to use a script that uses an API call.
 First of all, it's scripted, which means no manual steps to write up in a Word document or add to a GitHub repo or jot down on a sticky note.
 Also, the typical API has a standard interface that will change very little.
 API access may improve over time, adding new features, but it's very infrequent that an API will radically change and remove options, rendering your script unusable.
 The same half-dozen lines of code you use to access your data will almost always be stable for months or years, and if you do need to change it, you're only changing that small chunk of code, instead of a step-by-step document with words and images that describe a manual effort.